I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 Ratings: 20,800+ (4.8 stars) | Price: Free | Platforms: iOS, Android

 Shotsy is the most downloaded GLP-1 tracker with nearly a million downloads, and for good reason: it does the basics extremely well and charges nothing for them.
-Version 3.0, released March 2026, added oral GLP-1 pill tracking and a first-of-its-kind Maintenance Mode for users who have reached their goal weight.
+Version 3.0, released March 2026, added oral GLP-1 pill tracking for the new wave of pill medications (Wegovy oral, Foundayo/orforglipron) and a first-of-its-kind Maintenance Mode for users who have reached their goal weight.

 Strengths: